opensearch-project/documentation-website/_api-reference/script-apis/exec-stored-script.md

 * The script's target is the `books` index.

-* The `"match_all": {}` property value is an empty object indicating processing each document in the index.
+* The `"match_all": {}` property value is an empty object indicating that it processes each document in the index.

 * The `total_ratings` field value is the result of the `multiplier-script` execution.
 See [Create or update stored script]({{site.url}}{{site.baseurl}}/api-reference/script-apis/create-stored-script/).